jspecify/jspecify/docs/docs/spec.md

 In particular, when a JLS rule refers to types, apply this spec's definition of [augmented types] \(as opposed to [base types]).

-This specification covers all JLS constructs up to Java SE 22.
+This specification covers all JLS constructs up to [Java SE 22].

 ## Base type